preraulab/pyDYNAM-O/README.md

     ├── utils.py
     │         - Contains various utility functions for spectral estimation and plotting └── pipelines.py
-              - compute_tfpeaks(): Top level function to run the watershed pipeline to extract TF peaks
+              - compute_tfpeaks(): Top level function to run the watershed pipeline to extract TF-peaks
               - compute_sophs(): Top level function to obtain SO-power and SO-phase histograms
               - run_tfpeaks_soph(): Main function to use for analyzing new data; calls compute_tfpeaks() and compute_sophs() internally.